Crossfir3/Edited-task/README.md

 ## Installing the webdriver modules

-Run `npm run webdriver-update` to prepare the webdriver.
+Run `npm run webdriver-update` to prepare the webdriver if needed.
+This will require webdriver-manager to be installed.

 ## Running end-to-end tests